risk-first/website/menagerie/Software-Dependency-Risk.md

 |[Operational-Risk](Operational-Risk)                 |Support tools like ZenDesk, Grafana, InfluxDB, Geneos                    |
 |[Feature-Risk](Feature-Risk)                         |Every piece of software you use!                                         |

 Often, the feature that you're looking for in a piece of software is to mitigate some kind of risk.
-I might start using [WhatsApp]() for example, because I want to be able to send my friends photos and text messages.
+I might start using [WhatsApp](https://en.wikipedia.org/wiki/WhatsApp) for example, because I want to be able to send my friends photos and text messages.
 However, it's likely that those same features are going to allow us to mitigate [Communication-Risk](Communication-Risk) and [Coordination Risk](Coordination-Risk) when we're next trying to meet up.

 tbd.  dependency diagram, showing complexity, feature, schedule risk on the left, feature risk, boundary risk, communication risk on the right.

-So, adopting any library is a trade-off:   tbd.
+So, adopting any library is a trade-off:   tbd. bring it back to ergonomics

 ### Software as a Service (SaaS)